-Over the past 30 years, Hub Group has grown from a single office with two employees into a network of 25 Hubs in the United States, one Hub in Canada and one Hub in Mexico.
+Over the past 31 years, Hub Group has grown from a single office with two employees into a network of 22 Hubs in the United States, one Hub in Canada, one Hub in Mexico and Hub Distribution.
 Hub Group also has several satellite sales offices.
 In developing this network, the Company has carefully selected each location to ensure coverage in areas with significant concentrations of shipping customers and one or more railheads.
 Hub Group currently has Hubs in the following cities:

-Atlanta Houston Milwaukee St. Louis
+Atlanta Houston Milwaukee Salt Lake City

-Baltimore Indianapolis New Orleans Salt Lake City
+Baltimore Indianapolis New York City San Francisco

-Boston Kansas City New York City San Francisco
+Boston Kansas City Pittsburgh Seattle

-Chicago (3) Los Angeles Pittsburgh Seattle
+Chicago (2) Los Angeles Portland Toledo

-Cleveland Memphis Portland Toledo
+Cleveland Memphis Rochester Toronto

-Detroit Mexico City Rochester Toronto
+Detroit Mexico City St. Louis

-Grand Rapids

-The entire Hub network is interactively connected through the Company's AIM system.
+The entire Hub network is interactively connected through the Company's Network Management System.
 This enables Hub Group to move freight into and out of every major city in the United States and most locations in Canada and Mexico.

 Each Hub manages the freight originating in or destined for its service area.
-In a typical intermodal transaction, the customer contacts the local Hub to obtain shipping schedules and a price quote for a particular freight movement.
+In a sample intermodal transaction, the customer contacts the local Hub, known as the selling Hub, to obtain shipping schedules and a price quote for a particular freight movement.
 The local Hub obtains the necessary intermodal equipment, arranges for it to be delivered to the customer by a drayage company and, after the freight is loaded, arranges for the transportation of the container or trailer to the rail ramp.
-Information is entered into the AIM system by the local Hub.
-This information is simultaneously transmitted through the AIM system to the Hub closest to the point of delivery.
-Hub's predictive track and trace technology then monitors the shipment to ensure that it will arrive as scheduled, alerting Hub's customer service personnel at the local Hub if there are service delays.
+Information is entered into the Network Management System by the local Hub.
+This information is simultaneously transmitted through the Network Management System to the Hub closest to the point of delivery.
+The Company's predictive track and trace technology then monitors the shipment to ensure that it will arrive as scheduled, alerting the customer service personnel at the local Hub if there are service delays.
 The Hub closest to the point of delivery arranges for and confirms delivery by a drayage company.
-This arrangement among the Hubs is transparent to the customer and allows the customer to maintain its relationship solely with the originating Hub.
+This arrangement among the Hubs is transparent to the customer and allows the customer to maintain its relationship solely with the selling Hub.

 The Company provides brokerage services to its customers in a similar manner.
-In a typical brokerage transaction, the customer contacts the local Hub to obtain transit information and a price quote for a particular freight movement.
+In a sample brokerage transaction, the customer contacts the local Hub to obtain transit information and a price quote for a particular freight movement.
 The customer then provides appropriate shipping information to the local Hub.
 The local Hub makes the delivery appointment and arranges with the appropriate carrier to pick up the freight.
 Once it receives confirmation that the freight has been picked up, the local Hub monitors the movement of the freight until it reaches its destination and the delivery has been confirmed.
 If the carrier notifies Hub Group that after delivering the load it will need additional freight, the Hub located nearest the destination is notified of the carrier's availability.
 Although it is under no obligation to do so, the local Hub then may attempt, if requested by the carrier, to secure freight for the carrier.